Sunewst/arduino-uno-q-robotics/README.md

 # Arduino Uno Q Robotics Shield

 >[!NOTE]
 >The first prototype of the robotics shield is ready.
-It includes camera connectors, 2.54 female/male headers, gyro/accelmeter sensor.
+It includes camera connectors, 2.54 female/male headers, and gyro/accelmeter sensor.
 >
 >Every Friday, till the boards are ordered, any changes/revisions, if made, will be pushed up to the main branch.
 >